 Use the Activity Monitor to quit them; here's how:

 Open Finder >Applications > Utilities > Activity Monitor.

 Select the hung app from the list, then click the "X" button to quit the process.

 Another easy way to speed up your Mac is by removing any unnecessary login items from launching when we first boot up our Macs.

 Too many applications launching at once can eat away at our RAM and cause our Macs to slow down.
 Thankfully, it's an easy fix; here's how to manage your login items:

-Select the Main Apple Menu > System Preferences > Users & Groups.
+Select the Main Apple Menu > System Settings.

-To remove items, select them from the list, then press the "-" button.
+To remove items, select them from the list, then click the "-" button.

 6. Free up RAM

 Another reason your Mac's running slow after an update could be that you're running out of available RAM (random access memory).
 As a quick reminder, RAM provides temporary storage for ongoing processes and tasks, a lack of RAM can slow our devices down to a grinding halt.